Richard Sherman (American football): 2015 season

-The Seattle Seahawks' new defensive coordinator Kris Richard retained Sherman as the No. 1 starting cornerback on the depth chart in 2015, along with Cary Williams.
+New defensive coordinator Kris Richard retained Sherman as the No. 1 starting cornerback on the depth chart in 2015, along with Cary Williams.
 Sherman was voted to the 2016 Pro Bowl, marking his third consecutive selection.
 He started all 16 games in 2015 and recorded 50 combined tackles (33 solo), 14 pass deflections, and two interceptions.
 Pro Football Focus gave Sherman an overall grade of 86.7 in 2015.
 The Seattle Seahawks finished second in the NFC West with a 10–6 record and earned a Wild Card berth.
 They reached the NFC Divisional Round before losing 31–24 at the Carolina Panthers.
 He was ranked 20th by his fellow players on the NFL Top 100 Players of 2016.

 2016 season

 Head coach Pete Carroll named Sherman and Jeremy Lane the starting cornerbacks to begin the regular season.

 On October 2, 2016, Sherman recorded five combined tackles, deflected two passes, and intercepted two passes by Jets' quarterback Ryan Fitzpatrick during a 27–17 victory at the New York Jets.
 In Week 8, he collected a season-high eight combined tackles during a 25–20 loss at the New Orleans Saints.
 On December 20, 2016, Sherman was voted to the 2017 Pro Bowl.
 He started all 16 games in 2016 and made 58 combined tackles (38 solo), 13 pass deflections, and four interceptions.
 He was also ranked 21st by his peers on the NFL Top 100 Players of 2017.
 Pro Football Focus gave Sherman an overall grade of 84.6, which ranked 13th among all qualifying cornerbacks in 2016.

 After the season, it was revealed that Sherman was battling a sprained MCL in his right knee, an injury that hampered him during the second half of the year.
 The Seahawks were suspected to have failed to disclose this injury, which prompted the NFL to investigate.
 If the injury was not disclosed in time, the Seahawks could have faced a heavy fine as well as a forfeiting a second-round pick in the 2017 Draft.
 Ultimately, the Seahawks were not penalized.